 San Francisco is bursting at its seams with great cultural attractions, and the Charles M. Schultz Museum is one that’s often overlooked.
 If you’re a fan of the wildly popular cartoonist, it’s in your best interests to stop by this impeccably run museum.
 There, you can learn more about the man himself and take in several examples of some of his earliest work - including many Peanuts cartoons.

 Key West is an eccentric town, so it’s fitting that the offbeat writer, Ernest Hemingway, made his home there.
 Today, that home is a museum and can be toured nearly every day of the year.
-Descendants of Hemingway’s beloved cats still live in the house, adding an interesting dimension to the place.
-Immersing yourself in the aura of the famous writer is easily done when visiting this unique place.
+Descendants of Hemingway’s beloved cats still live in the house, adding an interesting dimension to the aura of the place.

 The cities of Seattle and Tacoma present several great opportunities for museum goers.
 By heading a ways out of town, though, you can learn more about the region’s proud logging traditions.
-The Camp 6 Logging Museum may sound a bit strange, but in reality it is a truly fascinating place to visit.
-While there, you can learn about how steam logging worked and find out how the industry has affected the area.
+The Camp 6 Logging Museum may sound a bit strange, but in reality it is a truly fascinating place to learn how steam logging worked and how the industry has affected the area.

 Long before Westerners came along, the Pueblo people called the area around Santa Fe their home.
 These intriguing Native Americans mostly lived in cliff dwellings; by visiting the nearby Bandalier National Monument, you can check them out up close.
-In fact, there are even opportunities to climb around some of the cliff dwellings at this spectacular spot.
-Learn more about how the Pueblos lived by visiting this incredible spot when visiting Santa Fe.
+In fact, there are even opportunities to climb around some of the dwellings.